Specific weight

-The specific weight, also known as the unit weight, is the weight per unit volume of a material.
+The specific weight, also known as the unit weight (symbol γ, the Greek letter gamma), is a volume-specific quantity defined as the weight W divided by the volume V of a material:

+Equivalently, it may also be formulated as the product of density, ρ, and gravity acceleration, g:

+Its unit of measurement in the International System of Units (SI) is the newton per cubic metre (N/m3), expressed in terms of base units as kg⋅m−2⋅s−2.

 A commonly used value is the specific weight of water on Earth at 4 C, which is 9.807 kN/m3.